AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update documents [POST]
 Ping all providers for the current company, checking for new available documents.

-> * `401 Unauthorized`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
-> * `429 Too Many Requests`: this endpoint is throttled.
+> * `429 Too Many Requests`: this endpoint is throttled at 1 request per second, with a burst of 2 / s.

 + Response 202